lifeBalance/in_action/README.md

 * Redefine the **setter method** for our virtual attribute `tag_names=` in the `Ticket` model.
 * Creating a **partial template** for tags in `views/tags/_tag.html.erb` and add some styling.

+Apart from adding tags upon ticket creation, every time we write a **comment** we should also be able of adding tags to an already existing ticket.
+For that we are gonna need to add another text field to our comment's form, but before that, as usual, we have to add a new scenario to our feature spec for creating comments.
+To fix the red spec we do:

+* Create a partial in `views/tags/_form.html.erb`, which we render from both:

+  * `views/tickets/_form.html.erb`
+  * `views/comments/_form.html.erb`
+* Define a `tag_names` virtual attribute in the `Comment` model too.
+* Add this attribute to the list of permitted parameters in `CommentsController`.
+* Add an `after_create` callback inside the `Comment` model, to the `associate_tags_with_ticket` method, and define the method itself.

 [1]: https://www.manning.com/books/rails-4-in-action
 [2]: https://en.wikipedia.org/wiki/Behavior-driven_development
 [3]: https://en.wikipedia.org/wiki/Test-driven_development